Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Introduction

+where $C(\kappa)$ is a positive non explicit constant.
+The main motivation of the present paper is to provide new methods that allow to determine precisely the almost sure asymptotic behavior of the local time in the case $0 < \kappa < 1$ for general spectrally negative L\'evy environments.

-For the discrete transient \textit{Random Walk in Random Enrvironment} (RWRE), the almost sure behavior of the supremum of the local time has been studied by Gantert and Shi \cite{GanShi}, they obtain the behavior of the $\limsup$ in the two subcases $0 < \kappa \leq 1$ and $\kappa > 1$.
+For the (discrete) transient RWRE, the almost sure behavior of the supremum of the local time has been studied by Gantert and Shi \cite{GanShi}. {They obtain the behavior of the $\limsup$ in the two sub-cases $0 < \kappa \leq 1$ and $\kappa > 1$ but no result has been established so far for the $\liminf$.}

-For the diffusion in the general potential $V$, the convergence in distribution of $\mathcal{L}_X^*(t) /t$ has been studied by the author in \cite{caslevyvech} using two different methods : when $0 < \kappa < 1$ a path decomposition of the environment that provides an interesting renewal structure to study the diffusion is used, this method is inspired from Andreoletti and al. \cite{advech}, \cite{AndDev} which are themselves inspired from the work of Enriquez and al. \cite{EnSaZi} in the discrete case.
+{For the recurrent diffusion in L\'evy potentials, the convergence in distribution of $\mathcal{L}_X^*(t) /t$ under $\mathbb{P}$ has been established by Diel and Voisin \cite{Dielvois} in the case of a stable L\'evy environment.
+For the transient diffusion in a general spectrally negative L\'evy potential} $V$, the convergence in distribution of $\mathcal{L}_X^*(t) /t$ under $\mathbb{P}$ has been established by the author in \cite{caslevyvech} using two different methods: when $0 < \kappa < 1$ a path decomposition of the environment that provides an interesting renewal structure to study the diffusion is used, this method is inspired from Andreoletti and al. \cite{advech}, \cite{AndDev} which are themselves inspired from the work of Enriquez and al. \cite{EnSaZi} in the discrete case.
 When $\kappa > 1$ an equality in law between the local time and a generalized Ornstein-Uhlenbeck process that was introduced in \cite{Singh} is used.
-The main contribution of this paper is in the case $0 < \kappa < 1$, pushing further the ideas of \cite{caslevyvech}, we make a deep study of the renewal structure of the diffusion in order to establish the almost sure asymptotic behavior of $\mathcal{L}_X^*(t)$.
-We characterize this behavior when $0 < \kappa < 1$ and $\kappa > 1$.
-In particular, the restriction of our results to the case of a drifted brownian potential with $0 < \kappa < 1$ improves the results \eqref{devpartiellimsup}, \eqref{devpartielliminf1} and \eqref{devpartielliminf2} of \cite{Devmaxloc} by giving the exact renormalizations and even the exact value of the constant for the $\limsup$, for the $\liminf$ we get the exact renormalizations and an explicit upper bound of the constant.
+The main contribution of the present paper is in the case $0 < \kappa < 1$. {We make an optimized use of the renewal structure of the diffusion, working sometimes in a quenched setting, in order to relate the almost sure asymptotic behavior of $\mathcal{L}_X^*(t)$ with the asymptotic behavior of some functionals of the renewal structure (this requires to overcome the difficulties caused by the "last valley" as explained in Section \ref{sketch} below), and to establish precisely the asymptotic behavior of these functionals}.
+We characterize the asymptotic almost sure behavior of $\mathcal{L}_X^*(t)$ when $0 < \kappa < 1$ and $\kappa > 1$.
+In particular, the restriction of our results to the case of a drifted Brownian potential with $0 < \kappa < 1$ considerably improves the results \eqref{devpartiellimsup}, \eqref{devpartielliminf1} and \eqref{devpartielliminf2} of \cite{Devmaxloc} by giving the exact renormalizations for the $\limsup$ and the $\liminf$, and even the exact value of the $\limsup$.
+We also get an explicit upper bound for the value of the $\liminf$.